Random Splitting of Fluid Models: Positive Lyapunov Exponents: Positive top Lyapunov exponent: Conservative Lorenz-96 and 2d Euler

 The only interactions that were not considered above are the ones corresponding to triples $F(N+1)$ and $F(0)$.
 A similar computation to the one carried out in the above paragraph, also carried out in \cite{code} and in Appendix~\ref{a:computations}, shows defining $M_{0}'$ as $M_{0}$ without its first, second, eleventh and twelfth row, we have \begin{equ} \text{det}(M_{0}') =-96 \alpha _1^5 \beta ^{11} C_{jk}^4 C_{j \ell}^5 C_{k\ell}^3\qquad \text{and} \qquad \text{det}(M_{F(N+1)}') =\frac{39}{2} \alpha _1^3 \beta ^4 \left(\beta -\alpha _1\right) C_{jk}^4 C_{j\ell} C_{k\ell}\,. \end{equ} Again, these determinants are analytic functions of $\beta \in (0,Z_+(\mathcal E, E))$ and as such are nonzero except on a set of measure $0$.
 Combining \eref{e:det1} and \eref{e:det3} we see that the matrix $\mathcal A$ has rank $8 + 4\cdot(n-3) = 4n-4 = \text{dim}(T \mathcal X)$.
 Since upon changing $\alpha_1, \alpha_2$ this holds for any compatible choice of the conserved quantities $(E, \mathcal E)$ we have shown the desired result. \\[10pt]

-\textbf{Acknowledgments:} All authors thank the NSF grant NSF-DMS-1613337 for partial support during this project.
-AA also acknowledges the partial support of NSF-CCF-1934964 and GNAMPA - INdAM, and OM also thanks NSF-DMS-2038056 for partial support during this project.
+\textbf{Acknowledgments:} \aa{We thank the anonymous referee for their thorough review and for pointing out a gap in the initial proof of \Cref{prop:dense}.} All authors thank the NSF grant NSF-DMS-1613337 for partial support during this project.
+AA also acknowledges the partial support of NSF-CCF-1934964 and GNAMPA - INdAM and OM thanks NSF-DMS-2038056 for partial support during this project.
 JCM thanks David Herzog and Brendan Williamson for discussions at the start of these investigations.
 JCM thanks the hospitality and support of the Institute for Advanced Study.
 AA thanks the hospitality and the support of the Max Planck Institute of Mathematics in the Sciences and of the ScaDS AI institute of the University of Leipzig.